Joan of Kent-21 June 1355

 The Earl smiled grimly.
 ‘He was here today alright and in flight he did survive.
 However, he can have no idea what happened after the battle.
 If we leave clues he will probably follow us rather than Ximene.
 It might give me the opportunity to kill him.

 ‘I will not feel safe until you do.
-But, come, to even more serious matters; we must not waste time in reuniting with our Prince.
+But, come, to even more serious matters; we must not waste time in reuniting with our Prince, I must not waste time reuniting with my Prince.
 From what you have told me, Alyse is almost indistinguishable from Ximene and therefore just as attractive!’